Pratikshinde55/Terraform-State-Backend/README.md

     # terraform.exe init -reconfigure

-Now terraform apply command run from two terminal at same but only one worl:
+Now terraform apply command run from two terminal at same but only one work:

     #terraform apply